codingchili/chili-core/docs/protocol.md

 Javadoc can be found [here](javadoc/com/codingchili/core/protocol/package-summary.html).

-The dynamic invocation when using annotations uses ReflectASM and is pretty fast.
+The dynamic invocation when using annotations uses Java reflection and is pretty fast.
+Previous versions of chili-core used reflectasm but as of J11 Java reflection is 10% faster, or 50% faster if `setAccessible(true)` is called.

 If the programmatic API is used instead, reflection will not be used at all.

 ### Registering a protocol
 There are two ways of creating a protocol mapping, lets create the protocol instance first.